johnkramorbhz/Scripts/deployment/linux_setup/README.md

 ## Important notice
 If you want pintos binaries, you have to use 18.04 LTS instead of anything newer than 18.04 LTS that are supported right now, because Ubuntu dropped `i386` packages in 2019.

 So the `cse421.sh` will only work with Ubuntu 18.04 LTS(Bionic Beaver).
+If you are intent to use this script anyway, you probably already know what you are doing and you probably already inspecting this script.

 ## What are these?
 `ubuntu_setup.sh` is the Ubuntu 18.04 install script, which is the first Ubuntu LTS distribution that I support.